Next steps

 • Many factors that influence cost are simply beyond the control of the MTA—and not just at the margins.
 Especially when planning for a 20-year outlook, this often leads to projections that can be vastly different than actual costs, as recently observed with the tremendous unanticipated fluctuations in inflation.

-Our next step is the five-year capital plan
+Our next step is delivering the five-year capital plan

-Over the next year, we will be refining, prioritizing, and packaging these needs into a five-year capital plan.
-This allows us to group needs based on anticipated schedules and resources—and to bundle projects strategically to minimize impacts to riders.
+Over the past year, we have refined, prioritized, and packaged these needs into the next five-year capital plan.
+The process of developing this plan has allowed us to group the MTA's needs based on anticipated schedules and resources—and to bundle projects strategically to minimize impacts to riders.
 The five-year horizon provides a more informed and reasonable time period for projecting budget requirements.

 A new capital agency is ready to deliver